Paiet/SYS-265-Tech-Journal/README.md

 # SYS265
-SYS-265' Class and Lab Notes
+Class and Lab Notes For SYS-265